aragon/client/CONTRIBUTING.md

 ## Fixing issues

 1. [Find an issue](https://github.com/aragon/aragon/issues) that you are interested in.
-    - You may want to ask on the issue or on Aragon Chat's [#dev channel](https://aragon.chat/channel/dev) if anyone has already started working on the issue.
+    - You may want to ask on the issue or in the [Aragon Client Spectrum channel](https://spectrum.chat/aragon/aragon-client) if anyone has already started working on the issue.
 1. Fork and clone a local copy of the repository.
 1. Make the appropriate changes for the issue you are trying to address or the feature that you want to add.
 1. Push the changes to the remote repository.